 - Fellowships of 2 years duration or longer that are externally funded to a salary at spine point 30-36, will normally be supplemented by the School to start at spine point 37 (with normal annual progression beyond this) in recognition of the competitive and prestigious nature of such Fellowships.

-- If your Fellowship is for five years or longer the School will offer a 3-year PhD studentship (Home/EU and £1000 p.a.
-RTSG), registered in GeoSciences, in the annual studentship round managed by the School - subject to finding a high quality applicant.
-We will support you in developing the project and provide appropriate guidance and training in supervision.
+- Fellowships of 5 years or longer will be prioritized during applications for a studentship (Home/EU and £1,000 per annum RTSG), registered in the School of GeoSciences, in the annual studentship round managed by the School - subject to finding a high quality applicant.
+The School will support the Fellow in developing the project and provide appropriate supervision guidance and training.

 - The School provides a high level of support in the management of grants including guidance on the various reporting and monitoring requirements.

 - The School is committed to the highest standards of Equality and Diversity practice, and is especially keen to support women in academia.
-It holds and Athena SWAN Bronze award and is actively working towards Silver.
+It holds the Athena SWAN Silver award.